 With a YMT Card, you can enjoy 12 months unlimited access to York Castle Museum, York Art Gallery for a whole year, discounts in our shops and cafes, invitations to private views and more…

 YMT Card: £22 / £20 by annual Direct Debit

 Access YMT Card: £11 / £10 by annual Direct Debit**

 * Up to four children free per one paying adult.
 Additional children aged 5-16 will be charged at £4 per child.
 Under 5s are free.

 **Our Access YMT Cards and Tickets are for visitors who are able to demonstrate that they are either aged 17-24 or in receipt of Pension Credit or Universal Credit (that’s Income-Related Employment and Support Allowance, Income–based Job Seeker’s Allowance, or Income Support).
 Evidence may be required.
 York Museums Trust is an independent charity, we need to raise funds but we are also committed to providing access to everybody.

-Please note that the above admission prices do not apply to group bookings of ten or more – please click here for information on group bookings.
+The above prices do not apply to group bookings of ten or more – click here for information on group bookings.